Denied Concealed Carry Permit in Wisconsin: Time & Money

 Concealed Carry Permit Disqualifiers

 If you were denied a concealed carry permit, but do not match any of the disqualifiers listed in Wis.
-Stat. § 175.60(3), including but not limited to being a felon or convicted of a domestic violence misdemeanor, there is a chance an error was made during your background check.
+Stat. § 175.60(3), which include being a felon or having a domestic violence misdemeanor, there is a chance an error was made during your background check.
 If you have double checked the list and have never been in legal trouble, contact our concealed carry attorneys to make sure your rights are protected.

 Denied Concealed Carry Permit Due to Misdemeanor or Felony Charges